Chevrolet Chevelle: 1970

 Engine choices ranged from the standard 155 hp six-cylinder and a 200 hp, 307 cuin V8 as well as one of two 350 cuin V8s and a pair of 402 cuin engines.
 RPO Z25 SS equipment option included one of these 402 cid engines, but was still marketed as a 396.
 The second 402 cid engine was available under RPO, rated at 330 hp with single exhaust, and was available in any V8 series except an SS optioned Malibu or El Camino.
 1970 also saw the introduction of the 454 cuin engine which was only available with the RPO Z15 SS Equipment option.
-The base 454 CID engine was rated at 360 bhp, which was also available with cowl induction; and the optional LS6 version equipped with a single 4-barrel 800 CFM Holley carburetor produced 450 bhp at 5600 rpm and 500 lbft at 3600 rpm of torque.
+The base 454 engine was rated at 360 bhp and was also available with cowl induction; the optional LS6 version equipped with a single, four-barrel 800 CFM Holley carburetor produced 450 bhp at 5600 rpm and 500 lbft at 3600 rpm of torque.
 There were 4,475 LS6 Chevelles produced.

 The SS 396 Chevelle included a 350 bhp Turbo-Jet 396 V8, special suspension, "power dome" hood, black-accented grille, resilient rear-bumper insert, and wide-oval tires on sport wheels.
 Though a 375 bhp cowl induction version was available, few were sold in favor of the newly introduced 454 engine during late-1969.
 The LS5 454 cuin V8 produced 360 bhp in standard form, and a cowl induction version was also available.
-The LS6 produced a claimed 450 gross HP in a solid-lifter, high-compression version.
+The LS6 produced a claimed 450 bhp in a solid-lifter, high-compression version.
 Neither functional hood lock pins nor hood and deck stripes were standard with either SS option, but were part of the optional ZL2 cowl induction hood option.